friflo/Friflo.Json.Fliox/Engine/README.md

 See benchmark results - Mac Mini M2 - at the bottom of this page.
 This ECS is an Archetype / AoS based Entity Component System.
 See: [ECS - Wikipedia](https://en.wikipedia.org/wiki/Entity_component_system).

-Maybe this project is a little late at the party.
-Published on nuget in January 2024.
-Started development in September 2023.
-The package is part of an in-development Game Editor.
-See [Architecture.md](Architecture.md).

-The library implements all features a common ECS provides.
+The library implements the common features a common ECS provides.
+It was first published on nuget in January 2024.

 *Unique library features*
 - Hybrid ECS - supporting both: Scripts similar to MonoBehaviour's as well as struct components and tags.
   This enables simple refactoring between both models.
 Scripts if OOP is suitable.
 Struct components / tags for performance.